 Sleep bands also had a lengthy section in the report.
 Iowa coaches used these bands to help players create healthy sleeping habits.
 Instead, the bands caused “very negative experiences” and caused “lots of anxiety” as players were called out for their bad sleeping habits.

 Drug testing was a notable section as well, as some former players believed that African-American players in the program were tested far more frequently than other players.
-The manager of drug testing program stated that while Kirk Ferentz could request for a specific player to be tested, the reason must be approved by a supervising physician beforehand.
+The manager of drug testing program stated that while Kirk Ferentz could request for a specific player to be tested, and taken to drug rehab, the reason must be approved by a supervising physician beforehand.

 With the investigations findings, however, the Kansas City law firm recommended Kirk Ferentz and Iowa athletic director Gary Barta be retained to help bring these changes to Iowa athletics.